 Consideration is given to all information provided in the nomination documents.

-Our judging panel bases their evaluations primarily on the overall quality of relevant contributions made by nominees and not on quantitative measures.
+Our judging panel bases its evaluations primarily on the overall quality of relevant contributions made by nominees and not on quantitative measures.
 The scientific content of any supporting publications, as described in the supporting statement, is much more important than publication metrics or the identity of the journal in which it is published.

 The judging panel will consider the following aspects of nominations for this prize: